emilyb7/HTML-templating-with-Google-Apps-Script/README.md

 ### Running our app

 In order to get our app to work, we need to make sure that our script contains a ```doGet()``` function.
-This sets up the connection between the script and the html template.
-An html template cannot run without a script.
+This sets up the connection between the script and the HTML template.
+An HTML template cannot be run as a web app without a script.
 I've already added this function to code.gs.

 ```js
 function doGet() {